 Located in the south of Old Town, Bahama Village is named after the original population of the area, which was predominantly from the Bahamas.
 This allows the area to offer a slightly different feel and culture than the rest of Key West.

-Perhaps the most famous attraction in the area is the Key West Lighthouse.
+Perhaps the most famous attraction in the area is the Key West Light House Museum.
 Constructed in 1848 after hurricanes destroyed the first two lighthouses in Key West, it stands 50 feet tall and is one of the most iconic structures on the island.

 Directly opposite the lighthouse, you will also find the Ernest Hemingway Home.
 Constructed in French Colonial Style just 3 years after the completion of the lighthouse, it has become the most visited attraction on the island.